Robotix22/Mu-Tegra/README.md

 ## Credits

-Thanks to [Gustave Monce](https://github.com/gus33000) for his [SurfaceDuoPkg](https://github.com/WOA-Project/SurfaceDuoPkg), without it this repo would probally not exist.
+Thanks to [Gustave Monce](https://github.com/gus33000) for his [SurfaceDuoPkg](https://github.com/WOA-Project/SurfaceDuoPkg), without it this repo would probally not exist. <br />
 Many Thanks to the [OpenRT Comunity](https://openrt.gitbook.io/open-surfacert/) for some Tegra Specific Code and for Explaining many Things.

 ## License

-All code except drivers in `GPLDrivers` directory are licensed under BSD 2-Clause. <br />
+All code is licensed under BSD 2-Clause.
-GPL Drivers are licensed under GPLv2 license.